 The NAPA AutoCare who does regular maintenance and repairs on your vehicle can also take care of an oil change.
 They can get the job done quickly as well, but you’ll likely have to make an appointment.
 Depending on how busy their schedule is, you may need to leave your car for a few hours or maybe a whole day.

 You will probably need to schedule an appointment to get your oil changed at the dealership.
 Service schedules can fill up quickly, so it may take a few days to get an appointment.
 You might also have to leave your car there for the day, in which case it may be worth asking for a loaner car.
+Just remember that thanks to the Magnuson-Moss Warranty Act you are not required to have your maintenance performed at dealership to maintain your warranty.

 Do It Yourself